 RELATED: Public pools for kids on the East End

-28. Speaking of railroads, the Railroad Museum of Long Island in Greenport hosts its annual festival August 26-27.
-Kids can ride a miniature LIRR train from Greenport to Riverhead and back again.
+28. Speaking of railroads, the Railroad Museum of Long Island in Riverhead hosts its annual festival August 25-26.
+Kids can get a close-up look at some of Long Island's historical trains.

-29. Of course, you can experience the culture of the East End’s indigenous people at the Shinnecock Indian powwow, held annually on Labor Day weekend.
+29. Of course, you can experience the culture of the East End’s indigenous people at the Shinnecock Indian powwow, held annually on Labor Day weekend in Southampton.

 30. Carnivals and fairs abound on the East End.
 Why not go along for the rides?